 Come now and give me the courage to believe, and act, for real and lasting change.

 Holy Spirit, I need your power if I am to build unity

 Come now, and bring your love, joy and peace into my heart.

 Father God, I want to partner with your purposes, rather than pursuing my own.

 Help me to wait, expectant as a child, for you to come and reveal your will today, and every day, as I submit to you for the glory of your name.

-Today’s contributor is Liz Baddaley, a former staff member, and continuing volunteer, for Christian Aid.
-She is a worship leader, song-writer and freelance writer and editor specialising in Bible study and worship resources for charities.
+Today’s contributor is Liz Baddaley, a former staff member of Christian Aid.
+She is a worship leader, song-writer, freelance writer and editor specialising in Bible study and worship resources for charities.
 She is also the co-founder of www.thesanctuarycentre.org